What is an internship?

 If you need departmental credit:

-- Departmental internships can earn one unit of credit; credit must be approved by the registrar, the assistant dean for academic administration and a faculty sponsor before the internship begins.
+- Departmental internships can earn one unit of credit; credit must be approved by the registrar, the associate dean for academic administration and a faculty sponsor before the internship begins.
 The length of an internship, which is determined by the student and the sponsor, can be for the period of one summer session or longer.
 Some academic departments have minimum GPA requirements associated with internships as well as independent study.
 Your responsibilities and what you hope to get out of an internship should be formalized with your sponsor well before you begin the experience.
 An internship is an excellent way to make use of time during your summer when you are between classes!
 Note: Students taking a departmental independent study in conjunction with an internship must be registered and have paid in full in order to receive a grade and course credit.

 If you simply need to earn academic credit of any kind to complete your internship: